-- It takes away your jitters about asking for donations because it’s isn’t personal.
+- It takes away any jitters about asking for donations because it isn’t personal.

-- It removes your feelings about receiving “handouts.”
+- It removes the emotional charge around receiving “handouts.”

-- It changes the focus of your Ask to the organization, and not you.
+- It changes the focus of the Ask to the work the donation will make possible.

 Doesn’t that feel better already?